Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Quantum models

-In their original work \cite{Tacchino1}, the authors focus on binary valued inputs and weights.
-Here, we deviate from the simplest case of the binary valued perceptron since with the basis encoding we would need many qubits to encode the data.
-Instead, we use the angle encoding introduced earlier in this section.
+In their original work~\cite{Tacchino1}, the authors focus on binary valued inputs and weights and later they extended it to a continuous values~\cite{Tacchino4}.
+Both methods though need the basis encoding which requires many qubits to encode the data.
+To avoid this, we use the angle encoding introduced earlier in this section.
 This will now play the role of the gate $U(\bm{x}^k)$, while the parameterized gates $Rot(\phi, \theta, \omega)$ (in blue in the circuit diagrams) together with the CZ entangling gates realize the $U(\bm{w})$ gates for the data processing.
 This allows for continuous inputs and weights.
 The perceptron model for the simple case of a two dimensional input is illustrated in Fig.~\ref{fig1}a.